pietroperona/mcp-server-template/README.md

 - Verify API endpoint URL

 **"API versioning problems"**
-- Some APIs (like OpenWeatherMap) don't use version prefixes in URLs
+- Some APIs don't use version prefixes in URLs
 - Set `API_VERSION=none` or leave it empty in your .env file
 - This template handles version-less APIs automatically

-### Technical Issues 🛠️
+### Technical Issues

 **"Event loop is closed" errors**
 - This is fixed in the latest template version (July 2025)